 Oman photography: Nizwa Fortress & Souq

 Oman’s inland city, Nizwa, is famed for its clay pottery.
 Vessels of all shapes and sizes are sold at the Nizwa Souq, the city’s biggest marketplace.
 Rendered in a similar sandy palette, the adjoining Nizwa Fort is one of the most spectacular structures in Oman.

 I’ll always remember the shadow patterns the searing sun cast over the geometric fort as we wandered around.

 Oman photography: Muttrah Souq

 Have you been to Oman?
-Where is your favourite place in the Middle East for photography?
+Where was your favourite place to photograph in the country?